Image:Kibble Facts

 • Microbial restructuring

 Most resolve without intervention when transitions proceed gradually.
+Microbiota research confirms that gut bacterial populations in dogs and cats respond directly to dietary substrate shifts — supporting the view that these changes are adaptive, not pathological.
 Accurate interpretation prevents unnecessary diet cycling and supports long-term stability.

 1. Suchodolski, J.S.
 "Intestinal microbiome changes during dietary transition."
 Veterinary Journal.